Royals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Connor Joe and Kyle Isbel hit the field when the Pittsburgh Pirates and Kansas City Royals meet on Tuesday at Kauffman Stadium.
+Nelson Velazquez and the Kansas City Royals will play Bryan Reynolds and the Pittsburgh Pirates at Kauffman Stadium in the final of a three-game series, Wednesday at 8:10 PM ET.

-Bookmakers list the Royals as -155 favorites on the moneyline, while giving the underdog Pirates +125 moneyline odds to win.
-The over/under for the matchup has been set at 9 runs.
+Bookmakers list the Royals as -110 moneyline favorites, while giving the underdog Pirates -110 moneyline odds.
+The total is 9 runs for this matchup (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.